agilepro/ssofi-prolite/README.md

 # How To Use

 SSOFI is a service that handles the task of authentication, that is, **Logging in**.
+It will allow a user to log in once, and then use a collection of web applications freely with the same login.  none of the applications ever sees or handles the password, and so the password is safe from possible rogue applications.
+At the same time, a large collectoin of application could be combined together and reliably know who the user is.

+See the detail page on [Client Usage of SSOFI](ClientUse.md) to understand how to link an application to allow users to authenticate this way.

 # How To Build